AlexandraRD/inet/showcases/general/parsim/doc/index.rst

 .. .. note:: Lookahead could be based on other metrics, TODO it can be implemented refer to the manual

+..
 The logical processes can send sync messages to each other using either the Message Passing Interface (MPI), or named pipes.
 MPI needs installation and it needs to be enabled in ``configure.user`` in OMNeT++, but the processes can be run on different computers.
 Named pipes requires no installation, but processes can only be run on the same machine.

+The logical processes can send sync messages to each other using the Message Passing Interface (MPI).
+MPI needs installation and it needs to be enabled in ``configure.user`` in OMNeT++.
+The processes can be run on the same computer or on different computers.

+.. note:: An alternative communication method between partitions uses Named pipes.
+Named pipes requires no installation, but processes can only be run on the same machine, and its performance is worse than MPI's or even the sequential simulation.
+TODO its there because of historical reasons/for experimental purposes.

 ..
 TODO mpi-t engedelyezni kell a configure-ban